dianapaulo/data-analysis-portfolio/README.md

 🧠 Objectives

-*Perform data cleaning, exploration, and Dashboard in Excel
+*Perform data cleaning, using power query, exploration, and Dashboard in Excel

 *Use SQL to clean data, query and summarize population data

-*Clean Data, Conduct data analysis and visualization in Python (Pandas, Matplotlib, Seaborn)
+*Clean Data, Conduct data analysis and visualization in Python (Pandas, Matplotlib, Seaborn, Numpy)

 *Use Power Query and Build interactive dashboards in Power BI